expenture/Expense/README.md

 #### Module Specs

 This is the module level unit test.
-Covering models, services and more, they are filed under the corresponding `models`, `services` directory under the project's `./spec` directory, same as the structure in the project's `./app` directory.
+Covering models, services and more, they are filed under the corresponding `models`, `objects`, `services` and `synchronizers` directory under the project's `./spec` directory, same as the structure in the project's `./app` directory.

 #### Request Specs

 Request specs specified all the surface accessible APIs of this app.
 They're organized by their API path in the `requests` directory.
+We aim for 100% test coverage on all opened request APIs.

 #### Feature Specs